srvgambhir/CS241_Compilers/README.md

 # CS241_Compilers

 As a course long project in CS 241, we built a compiler for the WLP4 Programming languages.
-WLP4 is a simplied version of C++, with each program consisting of a series of C++ functions, the last of which is the main function (this main function is called wain).
+WLP4 is a simplied version of C, with each program consisting of a series of C functions, the last of which is the main function (this main function is called wain).

 Starting from a .wlp4 source file the complete sequence of commands to generate MIPS machine language and run it is: